-Recommended Preparation: Grade of "Pass" in ESL 090 or equivalent or assessment
+Recommended Preparation: Grade of "Pass" in ESL 090 or equivalent or assessment understanding spoken English and articulation of the language.

-Intermediate level course to assist non-native American English learners develop oral and aural language skills through the improvement of understanding spoken English and articulation of the language.
 Intermediate level lessons include repetition and oral discrimination exercises; stress, rhythm and intonation exercises; and other types of oral production activities including poster talks, situational role-plays, short planned or impromptu speeches, and informal debates.
 Intermediate level listening tasks include aural discrimination exercises, evaluating short student speeches, dictations, note-taking, and comprehension tests.
 Students are expected to reduce their accent when speaking American English in addition to a number of problems with grammatical accuracy.
 Improvement scores are based on student and teacher analyses and assessments.
 Pass/No Pass only.
 Non-degree applicable.